 - Focusing on the growth of economic efficiency,

 - Obtain a higher living standard,

 - Developing awareness and digital skills.

-The new technologies are changing the nature of business and economy.
-Poland needs to integrate itself to today’s innovative environment.
-Internet has become a very important business tool for buying, selling, exchanging information, promoting business these days and it induces competitive advantages and more efficient business performance.
+The new technologies are changing the nature of business and the economy.
+Poland needs to integrate itself into today’s innovative environment.
+The internet has become a very important business tool for buying, selling, exchanging information, promoting business these days and it induces competitive advantages and more efficient business performance.
 The strategic importance of Internet forces Poland to improve its market online and meet the opportunities to fulfill its potential.

 Polish Online Users: Who Are They?

 Annually, Polish users spend around 190 dollars online.
 There are 25 million internet users and the penetration rate of Poland is 65 percent.
 The online buyers are around 11 million.
 The size of the Polish B2C market is 4.7 billion dollars.
 The demographics of Poland vary according to age as seen above:

 - Aged 0-14 years 14.6%